DavidResin/sitsitex/src/data/wip.md

 ##### mystudentloan
 - To the tune of  “Hej, Tomtegubbar”

-:;: My student loan is not enough, it goes to punch and brandy. :;:
+:;: My student loan is not enough,
-For punch and brandy it is,
+For all the beer and marijuana. :;:
+It pays for clothes, as you can see,
-and beautiful girls/boys occasionally.
+And beautiful [girls/boys] occasionally.
+My student loan is not enough,
+For all the beer and marijuana.

-My student loan is not enough, it goes to punch and brandy.
+:;: My student loan is not enough,

-NEEDS MORE VERSES
+[something worse every time] :;:

+:;: My student loan was not enough,
+[something worse every time] :;:

+## Lake Geneva
+##### lakegeneva
+- To the tune of "Take Me Home, Country Roads"

+Almost Heaven, Lake Geneva,
+Pelican Beach, PGs near the water.
+Life is good there, sitting near the trees,
+Simpler than the classes, wilder than abroad.
+Drinking 'til midnight,   breeze

+Party boats, take me home,
+To the place I belong.
+Lake Geneva, student drama,
+Take me home, party boats.

+All my memories gather 'round it,
+Lakeside parties, Titanic Lémanique.

+Sailing, moonlight in the skies

+Classes

+Party boats...